Sanjeev-8205/ga4_dataset-bigquery-analytics/README.md

 ### SQL
 - The `sql/` folder contains the sql files used to create this project.
-- Read the readme in `sql/` folder to better understand its contents.
+- Read the readme in `sql/` folder for detailed explanations.

 ### Dashboards
 - The `Dashboards/` folder contains the snapshots of dashboard pages made using Looker Studio.